fmresearchnovak/stigma/README.md

 # Usage (Testing Stage)
 py StigmaExecutor.py

-Instrumented apk should be in "apk" folder of the stigma directory
+Target apk should be in "apk" folder of the stigma directory